gotcha/vimpdb/README.rst

 option.
 The upgrade should be transparent.

 Before version 0.4.0, **vimpdb** was configured through environment variables.
-If you had a working configuration, upgrate should be transparent.
+If you had a working configuration, upgrade should be transparent.
 The values of ``VIMPDB_SERVERNAME`` and ``VIMPDB_VIMSCRIPT`` environment variables are setup in the RC file (``~/.vimpdbrc``).
 They are put respectively in ``server_name`` and ``script`` options.